 Requesting a short workshop for your classroom is a great option for helping connect your students to our resources.
 We can build a customized presentation for your class for any amount of time and for any of the services the Career Development Center provides.

-Being a faculty volunteer involves peer mentoring, being present and or helping at events, and being directly connected with the resources and opportunities at the Career Development Center.
-Students feel comfortable seeing their instructors involved in extracurricular events and are more apt to take part in programs and events that their instructor is affiliated with.
-Fill out the form below if you are interested in volunteering.
+Being a faculty volunteer involves peer mentoring, being present and/or helping at events, and being directly connected with the resources and opportunities at the Career Development Center.
+Students feel comfortable seeing their instructors involved in extracurricular events and are more apt to take part in programs and events with which their instructors are affiliated.
+Please fill out the form below if you are interested in volunteering.